Top 10 Communication Mistakes by Project Managers

 3. Not Listening to your Team:

-A major aspect of project management is to delegate tasks, assign responsibilities, coordinate activities, and convey important messages.
+A major aspect of Project Management Certification Courses is to delegate tasks, assign responsibilities, coordinate activities, and convey important messages.
 After delegating tasks, you need to be in constant touch with your team members, checking whether your message is clear, ensuring that everyone is aware of what they have to do, taking input from them, listening to their problems, and trying to sort them out.

 4. Face-to-Face Communication: